wellbeingyang/DLM4UTG-open/README.md

 ## Results

-All the results of the experiments we mentioned in the paper are available in the `results` folder.
+All the meta results of the experiments we mentioned in the paper are available in the `results` folder.
+And some figures in our paper are also available in the `results` folder.

 By running `images.ipynb`, you can reproduce the figures in the paper.